Gearbox-protocol/dev-docs/pages/v3/bots/account-manager.md

    - Everything is slightly less trivial with total value loss because it's possible that value loss surpassed the cap since the last successful call due to price movements.
      However, we can still remove the first check, and the only thing it changes is that bot managers are now allowed to "rescue" an account (e.g., by executing highly profitable arbitrage or simply adding collateral).

-4. Finally, the function shouldn't let managers change the account's debt because it can be used to manipulate the total value.
+4. Finally, the function must not let managers change the account's debt because it can be used to manipulate the total value.
    - For that, it is enough to check if any `MultiCall` targets the `increaseDebt` or `decreaseDebt` of the Credit Facade corresponding to the given account and revert if it does.

 Here's what the implementation might look like: